semartinez147/choppit/docs/README.md

 The interface is sparse by design, since the purpose of the app is to remove unnecessary clutter.
 I don't want to add anything that isn't functional.

 - ~~Improve Editing Fragment by using Divider Decorations (or another method) to display **Ingredient** and **Step** headers before each section.~~
-    - Split the fragment into two RecyclerViews to simplify header and add/remove buttons.
+    - Resolved by splitting the fragment into two RecyclerViews to simplify header and add/remove buttons.
 - Add a Theme setting, including (maybe starting with) dark mode.
 	- Multiple versions of the logo to match whatever theme is selected.